stonepros/stone/doc/rados/operations/placement-groups.rst

 To scrub a placement group, execute the following::

-        ceph pg scrub {pg-id}
+        stone pg scrub {pg-id}

-Ceph checks the primary and any replica nodes, generates a catalog of all objects in the placement group and compares them to ensure that no objects are missing or mismatched, and their contents are consistent.
+Stone checks the primary and any replica nodes, generates a catalog of all objects in the placement group and compares them to ensure that no objects are missing or mismatched, and their contents are consistent.
 Assuming the replicas all match, a final semantic sweep ensures that all of the snapshot-related object